WeWork — once one of the world's hottest startups — declares bankruptcy

 "As the co-founder of WeWork who spent a decade building the business with an amazing team of mission-driven people, the company's anticipated bankruptcy filing is disappointing," Neumann said Monday in a statement.
 "It has been challenging for me to watch from the sidelines since 2019 as WeWork has failed to take advantage of a product that is more relevant today than ever before.
 I believe that, with the right strategy and team, a reorganization will enable WeWork to emerge successfully."

 WeWork's downturn began in late 2019 when the company planned to go public but backed out after the company revealed that its losses were much bigger than projected.
 The company laid off 2,400 employees, or nearly 20% of its workforce, in November 2019.
-WeWork eventually sold shares to the public in 2021.
+WeWork eventually sold shares to the public in 2021 via a so-called special purpose acquisition company, a shell company that is created to take a private business public without conducting an initial public offering.

 The pandemic took a larger toll as millions of Americans switched to remote work and no longer needed office space.
 Despite efforts to turn the company around since Neumann's departure, including cuts to operating costs and rising revenue, WeWork has struggled in a commercial real estate market that has been rocked by the rising cost of borrowing money.